Ahrefs vs SEMrush: Which SEO Tool Should You Use?

 This isn’t actually a problem (we add them to pages that we don’t want Google to index).

 So I don’t agree with Ahrefs that this is actually a problem.
-It definitely CAN be an issue.
+It definitely can be an issue.
 But it’s something that should be placed under a “thing to look at” category vs. something that impacts your SEO health score.

 They also found a few other issues, like slow-loading pages and meta descriptions that were too short.